systelab/systelab-components/src/app/systelab-components/breadcrumb/README.md

     public action?: any
 ```

-Examples to how to add nav items to the list:
+The following example shows how to add an item to the Breadcrum:

 ```javascript

     this.items.push(new BreadcrumbItem('1', 'Home', false,'https://google.com'));